-The main reason to attend the Representatives meeting (if you are not also a Representative) is to present a Motion that has come from your committee.
-(See the next section on Bringing a Motion to the Board of Directors.)
+The main reason to attend the Representatives meeting (if you are not also a Representative) is to present a motion that has come from your committee.
+(See the next section on Bring a motion to the Board of Directors.)

-Your committee may have important announcements that you wish to make before the business meeting.
+That said, your committee may have important announcements that you wish to make before the Board of Directors meeting and the Representatives Meeting is an opportunity for those announcements.

-Bringing a Motion to the Board of Directors Vetting a Motion
+Bring a motion to the Board of Directors